abdulsamadayoade/Furnish/README.md

  The project is built using HTML, CSS and Javascript.

- It contains five major pages which are:
+ It contains the following pages which are:

- 1. The Homepage
+ 1. Homepage
  2. Shop
- 3. Contact
- 4. Account
+ 3. Account
- 5. Cart
  And Individual Page For Each Product

  Link to the website: https://abdulsamadayoade.github.io/Furnish